ESMIAConsultants/TIMESReferencedoc/docs/source/index.rst

-Welcome to ETSAP - TIMES Reference
+Welcome to the IEA-ETSAP MARKAL/TIMES list of References
 ===================================

-This is a list of all reference connected to ETSAP - TIMES
+This is a comprehensive list of studies using MARKAL/TIMES models.

 .. bibliography::
    :all: